 Request for Assistance made by Commonwealth Countries

-(8) Where a request such as is referred to in section 26 is made by a Commonwealth country, the request shall
+(7) Where a request such as referred to in section 25 is made by a Commonwealth country, the request shall

-(b) give details of the specified serious offence;
+(a) give details of the specified serious offence; and

-(c) state the grounds for suspecting that the relevant property is in Barbados and give any information in the possession of the country which will assist in identifying or locating the property; and
+(b) state the grounds for suspecting that the relevant property is in Barbados and give any information in the possession of the country which will assist in identifying or locating that property.

 Caribbean Treaty on Mutual Legal Assistance in Serious Criminal Matters